Prepare to Lead

 Gather supplies for the City Model.
 Stockpile a wide variety of recyclable materials - art supplies, parts of household appliances, paper towel rolls, leftover paint, water bottles, and so on.

-Make sufficient copies of student materials, located in Appendix: Student Handouts starting on page 47 in the handbook.
+Make sufficient copies of student materials, located in Appendix: Deliverables starting on page 40 of the Handbook.

 Organize your team.
 Create the team format that works for you and your students.
 You can have a small team of just 3 students or a large team of 30 students.
 As you decide what format works for you, review the Team Format Options here.